-I’ve been called a lot of things.
-The one that sticks is eclectic.
 I studied graphic design and painting at The School Of Visual Arts in New York, worked at a few design/advertising shops after graduation, then went back for graduate school to study film at Art Center College of Design in Pasadena, CA.

 I had the opportunity to work with Doug on a very demanding client for over a year.
 When I was hired, he told me his intent was to turn the workaround – we’ve all heard that before.
 This time, it was for real and we did, thanks to his guidance, creative direction, and understanding of how to work with a difficult client.
 Doug did a fantastic job as a conduit between the client and our creative team by managing expectations on both client and agency side.